Elegant-Queueing/employee-version/README.md

    - No build system for this web app.
 Open index.html in a browser to run the application

   ## Test the Software
-   - Run the web application in a browser to check if the app is behaving as expected
+   - Run the web application in a browser to check if the app is behaving as expected.

+  ## Adding tests
+   - Currently there is no infrastructure set to add tests to the employer front-end.
+This section will be updated if and when that is setup.